ma-laforge/RSDeltaSigmaPort.jl/README.md

  - Returning `NamedTuple`s instead of simple arrays when multiple values are returned.
  - ...

+Progressively replacing modulator parameters in function calls with `RealDSM` and `QuadratureDSM` objects:
+ - Simplifies function interface for user.
+ - Centralizes defaults for parameter values on construction of `RealDSM` and `QuadratureDSM`.
+ - Looking to keep "original" function interface (with individual modulator parameters) available for accustomed users.
+ - Looking to remove default values from said interface to avoid unexpected bugs from inconsistent defaults.
+ - Might change with time (not sure if certain parameters, like `opt`, should migrate to a NTF structure or something).

 <a name="Plotting"></a>
 ## Plotting
 `RSDeltaSigmaPort.jl` uses [CMDimData.jl/EasyPlot][CMDimDataJL] to handle plotting.